robotflow-initiative/pyrfuniverse/README.md

 [![Pypi](https://img.shields.io/pypi/v/pyrfuniverse.svg)](https://pypi.org/project/pyrfuniverse/)

 `pyrfuniverse` is a python package used to interact with `RFUniverse` simulation environment.
-It is developed upon [ML-Agents](https://github.com/Unity-Technologies/ml-agents) and produce new features.
+It is developed with reference to [ML-Agents](https://github.com/Unity-Technologies/ml-agents) and produce new features.

 [Documentation](https://docs.robotflow.ai/pyrfuniverse)